grepdisc/withkindness/_posts/2022-12-30-The-River-Flows.md

 The river offers us a flow.<br>
 We can dip into it to be present,<br>
-to have a quiet mind, to feel in the flow.
+To have a quiet mind, to feel in the flow.

 Like a swift current passing over rocks<br>
 To form eddies and rapids,<br>